go-joe/cron/README.md

 This repository contains a module for the [Joe Bot library][joe].

-**THIS SOFTWARE IS STILL IN ALPHA AND THERE ARE NO GUARANTEES REGARDING API STABILITY YET.**

 ## Getting Started

-This library is packaged using the new [Go modules][go-modules].
+This library is packaged as [Go module][go-modules].
 You can get it via:

 ```bash
 go get github.com/go-joe/cron